jetbrains-academy/sql-course/Lesson4/task3/task.md

-## Other ways to make inner joins
+## Other ways to do inner joins

 Aside from the explicit `JOIN` operators, there are other ways to join tables in SQL.

 ### Cross-join and filters

-Let's recall what we do when we join two tables: we consider all the pairs of rows and leave only those where some condition, e.g. equality of some attributes, is met.
+Let's recall what we do when we join two tables.
+We consider all the pairs of rows and leave only those where some condition, e.g. equality of some attributes, is met.
 The set of all pairs is a cartesian product of the sets or rows, and in SQL there is an operator `CROSS JOIN` which builds a cartesian product.
-For instance, this query:
+For instance, this query will build a cartesian product of rows from `Planet` with rows from `Flight`:

 ```sql
 SELECT * FROM Planet CROSS JOIN Flight
 ```

-will build a cartesian product of rows from `Planet` with rows from `Flight`.
 Cartesian product per se is not very useful, especially when the number of rows in the tables is big, because the count of rows in its result is the multiplication of the counts of rows in the operands.
 However, if we add a filter which leaves only those rows where our join condition is met, we get a join in the result.
 The following query is absolutely equivalent to